EPIC-guide/epic-guide.github.io/_life/money-americans.md

 ## Who is financially a “US person”?

 The exact answer depends on which agency and regulation you're asking about.
-But generally, all US citizens irrespective of residence are US persons; anyone residing in the US for any part of the previous financial year, irrespective of nationality, is a US person; anyone who would for other reasons be considered a US tax resident, such as lawful permanent residents (a.k.a. green card holders (who hold the status of a lawful permanent resident even if they are not physically residing in the US)) or the spouses of US tax residents under certain conditions, is a US person; and some other people are US persons for reasons that I've given up on trying to precisely understand, such as connections to US territories.
+But generally, all US citizens irrespective of residence are US persons; anyone who the IRS considers a resident in a given year due to substantial physical presence in the US (that phrase has a technical meaning) is a US person; anyone who, even if not physically present in the US, would for other reasons be considered a US tax resident, such as lawful permanent residents (a.k.a. green card holders) or the spouses of US tax residents under certain conditions, is a US person; and some other people are US persons for reasons that I've given up on trying to precisely understand, such as connections to US territories.